 You could frame your finished sampler as we did or simply tack it to the wall or a bulletin board nearby your machine.

-With all their pretty colors, these little pieces of thread art are just fun to have on hand, and maybe, when that next project comes along, all those amazing decorative stitches your sewing machine includes won’t be so easily forgotten.
+With all their pretty colors, these little pieces of thread art are just fun to have on hand, and maybe, when the next project comes along, all those amazing decorative stitches your sewing machine includes won’t be so easily forgotten.